RustFields/rustfields.github.io/implementation/implementation-issues.md

             });
 ```

 The folded_eval computes the value of each device in the neighbor list.
 In Scala it is called by passing the expression, which is a closure, as a parameter.
 This can't be done in Rust as a borrowing error occurs.
-The solution adopted is to, again, pre compute the value of the expression and pass it as a parameter to the folded_eval function.
+The solution adopted is to, again, pre-compute the value of the expression and pass it as a parameter to the folded_eval function.
-This is of course a problem, because each device will have the same value.
+This is, of course, a problem, because each device will have the same value.

 Another problem is that the `expr` requires a VM as a parameter and returns a new VM, so it's not possible to call it inside the map.

-The solution adopted is to create a recursive function that for each device compute it's value and then call the function again with the new VM, until all the devices values have been computed.
+The solution adopted is to create a recursive function that for each device computes its value and then call the function again with the new VM,
+until all the device's values have been computed.

 This is the updated code: